RealtaScopeTech/Trio/README.md

 # License

-Please feel free to make your own copies of the board and ammend the design.
+Please feel free to make your own copies of the board/cases and ammend their design.
 Please give credit.